rubyncreates/themarginofeducation/src/about.md

 ---
 *Margin of Education articulates the idea that one's education happens mostly in the margins.*

 The most formative parts of an education rarely fit on a transcript.
 They happen in the margins: in the conversations after class, in the projects that begin as side interests, in the studio, the field, the staffroom, the second language, the unfamiliar country.
 They happen in the slow accumulation of practice, doubt, revision, and care.
-Mass schooling, coursework, and research are scaffolds.</p>
+Mass schooling, coursework, and research are standardised scaffolds.</p>

-The actual building of one's mind is something else.
+The actual building of a person's mind is something else.

 This blog is a public record of that *something else*.
 A space to document projects, half-formed ideas, finished pieces, experiments that worked, and experiments that didn't and, in time, to think out loud with colleagues whose pathways have also wound through and around the official ones.